James Laurinaitis: 2015

 Laurinaitis returned as the starting middle linebacker in 2015, along with outside linebackers Alec Ogletree and Akeem Ayers.
 In Week 2, he collected a season-high nine combined tackles during a 24–10 loss at the Washington Redskins.
 The following week, Laurinaitis made eight combined tackles in the Rams' 12–6 loss to the Pittsburgh Steelers in Week 3.
-He also earned his 916th tackle during the game which moved him into first-place on the franchise's all-time list.
+He earned his 916th tackle during the game which moved him into first-place on the franchise's all-time list.
 The Rams used a different system to track tackles than the NFL.
 On November 1, 2015, Laurinaitis recorded seven combined tackles and made the first safety of his career in the Rams' 27–6 win against the San Francisco 49ers in Week 8.
 Laurinaitis tackled running back Mike Davis for a one-yard loss in the endzone for a safety in the first quarter.
 In Week 12, he tied his season-high of nine combined tackles during a 31–7 loss at the Cincinnati Bengals.
 Laurinaitis started in all 16 games in 2015 and recorded 109 combined tackles (61 solo), a pass deflection, a sack, an interception, and a safety.

 2016

 On February 19, 2016, the Rams released Laurinaitis.
-He finished his tenure with the Rams with 852 combined tackles, 34 pass deflections, 16.5 sacks, and ten interceptions and started every single regular season game over eight seasons.
+He finished his tenure with the Rams with 852 combined tackles, 34 pass deflections, 16.5 sacks, and ten interceptions and started every single regular season game over seven seasons.
 His streak stood at 112 consecutive starts at the time of his release.
 Laurinaitis attended meetings with the New Orleans Saints and Atlanta Falcons.